Home

 Steady and sometimes spectacular growth as the century progressed meant that Methodism shared in a general trend which saw Christians in Europe and North America outnumbered by Christians in the tropics and the southern hemisphere.

-At the same time the number of British and Irish missionaries fell, due partly to the success of partner Churches abroad in developing their own indigenous ministry and lay leadership, as well as to the attitude of the Chinese, Burmese and Indian governments to foreign evangelists.
-There are now many more ministers with foreign roots in British and Irish circuits than British and Irish ministers serving abroad.
+At the same time the number of British and Irish missionaries fell, due partly to the success of Partner Churches abroad in developing their own indigenous ministry and lay leadership, as well as to the attitude of the Chinese, Burmese and Indian governments to foreign evangelists.

 New ways of working

 In 1973 the Methodist Church rationalised its structures by creating seven 'divisions', one of which, the Overseas Division, was the MMS by another name, underlining the fact that the MMS was never an independent Society but the Methodist Church itself sharing in world mission.
-Further restructuring in 1996 passed on the Overseas Division's responsibilities to a number of desks within a refashioned connexional team, and relationships with partner Churches around the world are now the remit of the World Church Relationships Team.
+Further restructuring in 1996 passed on the Overseas Division's responsibilities to a number of desks within a refashioned Connexional Team, and relationships with Partner Churches around the world are now the remit of the Global Relationships Team.

-In 2013 the Conference formally wound up the MMS, not because the mission for which it was founded is accomplished or no longer has a place in the Church's purpose, but as a further affirmation that mission at home and overseas is all God's Mission , shared with partner Churches in many lands.
+In 2013 the Conference formally wound up the MMS, not because the mission for which it was founded is accomplished or no longer has a place in the Church's purpose, but as a further affirmation that mission at home and overseas is all God's Mission, shared with Partner Churches around the world.

 More